 Manchester attracts IT talent from all over the UK and Europe but also has a well-established stream of homegrown support.
 Comprising part of the elite Russell Group, Manchester University can count 25 Nobel Prize winners among its staff and students, the most of any university in the UK after Oxford and Cambridge, making a highly competitive graduate recruitment scene.

-We’re recruiting in Manchester!
-If you’re looking for work in the following sectors: Development, Infrastructure, Marketing, Project Office: Business Analysts, Project Manager, Product Manager, Quality & Assurance Testing or Support roles, give us a call!
-Our specialist Manchester recruitment consultant will be happy to speak with you.
+We recruit within Manchester!
+So, if you’re looking for work in the following sectors: Development, Infrastructure, Marketing, Professional Services, Quality & Assurance Testing or Support roles, give us a call!
+Our specialist Manchester recruitment team will be happy to speak with you.